osm-search/Nominatim/docs/develop/Import.md

 * `address`

-    At tag to the list of address tags.
+    Add tag to the list of address tags.
 If the tag starts with `addr:` or `is_in:`, then this prefix is cut off before adding it to the list.

 * `postcode`

-    At the value as a postcode to the address tags.
+    Add the value as a postcode to the address tags.
 If multiple tags are candidate for postcodes, one wins out and the others are dropped.

 * `country`

-    At the value as a country code to the address tags.
+    Add the value as a country code to the address tags.
 The value must be a two letter country code, otherwise it is ignored.
 If there are multiple tags that match, then one wins out and the others are dropped.